Alan Gill

 Alan David Gill is an English vocalist, guitarist and songwriter, who formed part of the synthpop band Dalek I Love You and the post-punk/neo-psychedelic band the Teardrop Explodes.

 Biography

 Early career

-Living in Thingwall, Wirral, he formed alongside Keith Hartley, Karl Simms and twins drummer Cadwalader a band called Mr. McKenzie.
+Living in Thingwall, Wirral, he formed alongside Keith Hartley, Karl Simms and drummer Roy Cadwallader a band called Mr. McKenzie.
 Their first gig at St Hughes hall in Birkenhead with David Balfe joining later.

 In November 1976, with the onset of punk rock, the band changed their name to Radio Blank, with Stephen Brick joining on drums.
 The band played punk and R&B songs as well as covers like "You Really Got Me" by the Kinks and "Peaches" by the Stranglers, but Gill and Balfe changed their musical views, dissolving the band to go in a far more experimental direction.

 Dalek I Love You

 Gill and Balfe next founded the experimental band Dalek I Love You in December 1977, along with David Hughes and Chris Teepee.